Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Introduction

 Differential privacy (DP), introduced by \citet{dwork2006calibrating}, is the state-of-the-art framework for formal privacy protection.
 DP methods require the introduction of noise into data analyses, which obscures the contribution of any particular individual.
 Since its inception, DP has grown in popularity and is now employed by leading tech giants like Google \citep{erlingsson2014rappor} and Apple \citep{tang2017privacy}, as well as by the US Census Bureau \citep{abowd2018us}.

-While there have been several variants of DP proposed, they all quantify the privacy risk in terms a similarity measure between the distribution of outputs, when the mechanism is run on two databases differing in a single individual's contribution.
-The differences between these variants is primarily in how the ``similarity'' is measured.
+While there have been several variants of DP proposed, they all quantify the privacy risk in terms of a similarity measure between the distributions of outputs, when the mechanism is run on two databases differing in a single individual's contribution.
+The differences between these variants are primarily in how the ``similarity'' is measured.
 Recently, \citet{dong2022gaussian} proposed $f$-DP, which is rooted in hypothesis testing.
-The $f$ parameter in $f$-DP is a function which offers a more expressive quantification of the privacy risk compared to other notions of DP. $f$-DP has the benefit of being able to losslessly being converted to the popular $(\ep,\de)$-DP, as well as divergence-based notions of DP \citep{bun2016concentrated,mironov2017renyi}.
+The $f$ parameter in $f$-DP is a function which offers a more expressive quantification of the privacy risk compared to other notions of DP.
+The $f$-DP framework has the benefit of lossless conversions to the popular $(\ep,\de)$-DP, as well as divergence-based notions of DP \citep{bun2016concentrated,mironov2017renyi}.

 The most basic technique for achieving DP is independent noise addition to a statistic of interest.
 Popular examples of such noise distributions are Laplace and Gaussian.
-In this paper, we investigate the limitation of what noise can be used to satisfy $f$-DP, and optimize the noise distributions in different settings.
+In this paper, we investigate the limitation of what noise can be used to satisfy $f$-DP, and optimize the noise distributions in various settings.\\

-\textbf{Our Contributions:} To understand the limits on the magnitude of noise required to satisfy $f$-DP, we develop an anti-concentration inequality, which gives an upper limit on the concentration of the noise distribution about its the center.
-This upper bound is determined by the total variation distance between the noise distribution and a shifted version of itself, which can be bounded in terms of the $f$-DP guarantee
+\textbf{Our Contributions:} To understand the limits on the magnitude of noise required to satisfy $f$-DP, we develop an anti-concentration inequality, which gives an upper limit on the concentration of the noise distribution about its center.
+This upper bound is determined by the total variation distance between the noise distribution and a shifted version of itself, which can be bounded in terms of the $f$-DP guarantee.

 We show that canonical noise distributions (CNDs), proposed by \citet{awan2023canonical} match our anti-concentration bound, which implies that their tail behavior is near-optimal.
 We also show that all CNDs are sub-exponential, indicating that it is never necessary to use heavier-tailed distributions to achieve $f$-DP.
 In the special case of log-concave CNDs, a subclass previously investigated by \citet{awan2022log}, we show that the log-concave CND is stochastically smaller than any other additive noise with the same privacy guarantee.